Traditional network architectures and the strategies of yesterday are being fiercely challenged:

 - Technology advances like tightening the relationship between the network and security, triggering an IT rethink.

 All of this is giving rise to a new unified approach to IT services called SASE (pronounced “sassy”).
 Here’s why every IT leader should grasp this new acronym.

 What is SASE?

 Gartner coined the acronym, defining secure access service edge (SASE) as “converged offerings combining WAN capabilities with network security functions.”
-For instance, a SASE solution consolidates a global software-defined network service or SD-WAN with firewalls, secure edge gateway, cloud security monitoring, as well as managed threat detection and incident response services into a single unified approach.
+For instance, a SASE solution consolidates SD-WAN with firewall as a service, secure edge gateway, cloud access security broker (CASB) and Zero Trust network access–all into a single unified approach.
 While Gartner reports SASE solutions are still emerging, many are already defining solution characteristics as:

-- Cloud-based: Cloud delivery platforms help enterprises transition from hardware to software, reduce costs with multi-tenancy and are superior for supporting a remote, distributed, and mobile workforce.
-They are also good for edge computing.
+- Cloud-based: SASE solutions are cloud deployed, cloud managed, and delivered as a service.
+This helps enterprises transition from hardware to software, reducing costs with multi-tenancy, and supporting a remote, distributed, and mobile workforce.

 What are the benefits of SASE?

 Network and security staff supporting the infrastructure will experience: